hrezaei1384/password-manager-python/README.md

 # password-manager-python
-A simple password management using Python
+A password management using Python
 This is an educational project for practicing OOP and encryption in Python.